pareto-xyz/pareto-theta-vault-v1/docs/vaults/ParetoVault.md

 ### TOKEN_SYMBOL

-Symbol of the Pareto receipt token
+Symbol of the Pareto token that acts as a receipt for users who deposit

 ```solidity title="Solidity"
 function TOKEN_SYMBOL() external view returns (string)